Includes Chillagoe, Mareeba, Aboriginal Rock Art & Australian Outback

 What does Billy Tea provide?

-We provide Morning Tea, which is a Tea / Coffee and Cake in Dimbulah.
+We provide Morning Tea at Skybury Coffee Plantation.
 Guided National Parks cave tour, Custom built 4WD vehicles, experienced accredited guides, delicious Pub Lunch.
 Vegetarians and dietary requirements can be catered for providing notified in advanced.
 Please note this is a remote outback pub, so there is not a big selection.
 On the way home we will stop for a tropical fruit tasting in Dimbulah and then continue on to the Granite gorge to feed rock wallabies.
 Itineraries may be changed or run in reverse at the discretion of Billy Tea Safaris due to weather and possible road closures and not all destinations may be reached this is for the safety of all passengers.

 What if I have dietary requirements?